 As autumn arrived, we remained just as active.
-Our Autumn Farmers' Market brought a variety of delicious local products, and our Pumpkin Day turned into an exciting event series, featuring quizzes, costume contests, pumpkin carving, and even a special pumpkin-flavored coffee tasting.
+Our Autumn Farmers' Market brought a variety of delicious local products, and our Pumpkin Day turned into an exciting event series, featuring and festive atmosphere throughout the workplace.
+The Christmas celebration was, as in previous years, a heartfelt and special event.
+The members of the management team expressed their gratitude in their holiday speeches, acknowledging the dedication and hard work of all PAYER Hungary employees throughout the year.